On Zhang's semipositive metrics

 For the non-archimedean Monge--Amp\`ere problem, continuous semipositive metrics are of central importance.
 Uniqueness up to scaling was shown by Yuan and Zhang \cite{yuan-zhang}.
 In case of residue characteristic $0$, a solution was given by Boucksom, Favre and Jonsson \cite{BFJ1,BFJ2} using an algebraicity condition which was removed in \cite{BGJKM}.

-Semipositive model metrics played also a role in the thesis of Thuillier \cite{thuillier05} on potential theory on curves, in the work of Chambert-Loir and Ducros on forms and currents on Berkovich spaces \cite{chambert-loir-ducros} and in the study of delta-forms in \cite{GK1,GK2}.
+Semipositive model metrics also played a role in the thesis of Thuillier \cite{thuillier05} on potential theory on curves, in the work of Chambert-Loir and Ducros on forms and currents on Berkovich spaces \cite{chambert-loir-ducros} and in the study of delta-forms in \cite{GK1,GK2}.

 Looking at the above references, one observes that the authors work either under the hypothesis that the valuation is discrete or that $K$ is algebraically closed.
 The reasoning behind the former is that the valuation ring and hence the models are noetherian.
 If $K$ is algebraically closed, then the valuation ring is not noetherian (unless the valuation is trivial, but we exclude this case here).
 Working with formal models using Raynaud's theory, this is not really a problem.
 The assumption that $K$ is algebraically closed is used to have plenty of formal models which have locally the form $\Spf(\Acal^0)$, where $\Acal^0$ is the subring of power bounded elements in an $K$-affinoid algebra $\Acal$.
 It has further the advantage that finite base changes are not necessary in the semistable reduction theorem or in de Jong's alteration theorems.
 This division has the annoying consequence that many results obtained under one of these hypotheses cannot be used under the other hypothesis.
-Moreover, there is a growing group of people who would like to use Zhang's metrics over any non-archimedean base field.
+Moreover, there is a growing group of people who would like to use Zhang's metrics over any non-archimedean base field\footnote{{The new paper of Boucksom and Eriksson \cite{BE} is an example for this point of view.}}.
 The goal of this paper is to remedy this situation and to study these metrics in the utmost generality which is available to us.

 From now on, we assume that $K$ is a non-archimedean field which means in this paper that $K$ is a field endowed with a non-trivial non-archimedean complete absolute value.
 We denote the valuation ring by $\kcirc$.